An Overview of Recent Work in Media Forensics: Methods and Threats: Acknowledgments

 \section{Acknowledgments}

-This material is based on research sponsored by DARPA and Air Force Research Laboratory (AFRL) under agreement numbers FA8750-20-2-1004 and FA8750-16-2-0173.
+This paper is based on research sponsored by the Defense Advanced Research Projects Agency (DARPA) and the Air Force Research Laboratory (AFRL) under agreement numbers FA8750-20-2-1004 and FA8750-16-2-0173.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA and AFRL or the U.S. Government.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA, AFRL, or the U.S. Government.

 Address all correspondence to Edward J. Delp at \url{ace@ecn.purdue.edu}.

 { \fontsize{9}{9}\selectfont \oldthebibliography\thebibliography \endoldthebibliography\endthebibliography \renewenvironment{thebibliography}[1]{ \begin{oldthebibliography}{#1} } { \end{oldthebibliography} } }